 Following resolution of his wound problem I didn’t hear from them until one evening about a year later I received a call from Linda saying Sleepy was an inpatient at Washington Regional Hospital.
 He had been admitted following a cardiac catheterization and was scheduled to have coronary bypass surgery the following day.
 He told his heart surgeon, “I’m not having any operation until my surgeon, Dr. Moore gives the ok.”
 The surgeon asked Linda if she would have Dr. Moore, whom he did not know come to the hospital to talk with Sleepy about the operation.
 I immediately went to the hospital and found Sleepy in amazingly good spirits.
 He told me about his symptoms which had caused him to seek an evaluation, and the results of the cardiac cath.
 I simply told him in my opinion, he had no chance of improvement until he had the planned procedure.
 I also told him his surgeon had a good reputation and was skilled in his ability to do the procedure well.
 When I told him if I had his problem, I would go ahead with the operation, and in the final analysis God was in control of his life.
 He said, “That’s good enough for me.
 Linda tell the doctor to set the time for tomorrow.”
 We had prayer for his healing and both Sleepy and Linda told me they were at peace.

 He lived to the age of eighty-four and died at his home on December 26, 2019 probably from heart disease.
-I’m so thankful to have known and loved Sleepy over the years since his surgical procedure in El Dorado when we lived there.
+I’m so thankful to have known and loved Sleepy over the years since his surgical procedure in El Dorado.
 He was a very kind, generous and gentle giant of a man who seemed to have boundless energy.
 I wish I had been able to attend one of his performances.
 He could certainly sing and entertain like few others.
 Except for his eye condition from which he derived his nickname, he was anything but “Sleepy.”